peterhinch/micropython-async/v3/docs/DRIVERS.md

 The SM cycle starts with the pin configured as an output and set high, with the SM stalled on a full RX FIFO.
 When a word is removed it sets `x=0xFF` and sets the pin to an input.
-The effect of the pull down is for the voltage on the pin to reduce, with the rate being inversely proportional to capacitance (see the Matthias Wandel reference).
-The SM reduces `x` until the pin reads as a low level, when it pushes the value.
-The ISR stores a number proportional to capacitance as `0xFF - x`.
-See code comments for further details.
+The effect of the pull down is for the voltage on the pin to reduce.
+After a period the voltage declines to the point where it reads as 0.
+The time this takes is proportional to capacitance: the SM measures this period by reducing `x` until the pin reads as 0, when it pushes the `x` value.
+The code derives a number proportional to capacitance as `0xFF - x`.

+See code comments for further details, and the Matthias Wandel reference for further explanation of the mechanism with scope traces.

 ## 4.4 Keyboard class